D3m0nKingx/electrum/gui/kivy/Readme.md

 # Kivy GUI

-The Kivy GUI is used with Electrum on Android devices.
+The Kivy GUI is used with Electrum-Ganja on Android devices.
 To generate an APK file, follow these instructions.

 ## 1. Preliminaries

 Make sure the current user can write `/opt` (e.g. `sudo chown username: /opt`).

-We assume that you already got Electrum to run from source on this machine, hence have e.g. `git`, `python3-pip` and `python3-setuptools`.
+We assume that you already got Electrum-Ganja to run from source on this machine, hence have e.g. `git`, `python3-pip` and `python3-setuptools`.

 ## 2. Install kivy